 Showcase is an additional opportunity for players in Zionsville Little League (ZLL) to be on a team in which the players practice more, play additional games and compete against other leagues in a stronger competitive environment.
 Players must try out for the team, pay additional fees above and beyond the normal ZLL registration fees, and have team activities in the fall and winter leading up to the season.
 The Showcase season is played simultaneously as the recreational season is played until the end of the recreation league season.
 Showcase players will play on ZLL recreational teams as well as being a member of the Showcase team.

 Each roster and coaching staff will be dissolved after the conclusion of each season, and new tryouts for players will take place at the conclusion of all star play and end of season tournaments.
-For example: the 2015 Showcase teams will hold try outs in August/September of 2014 once all teams from ZLL have completed end of season tournaments and all star tournaments, and once school has started so that all kids are assured of being present.
+For example: the 2015 Showcase teams will hold try outs in August/September once all teams from ZLL have completed end of season tournaments and all star tournaments, and once school has started so that all kids are assured of being present.

 Showcase games are typically played on Sundays in the spring and summer.
 In order to play at high levels the teams will practice in the winter months.
 ZLL understands many players play other sports (ZLL encourages playing multiple sports) in the fall and winter but if request players make effort to get to team activities when there are no conflicts.
 Players should make an attempt to attend practice; however, the winter workouts are optional.